audiopixel/pixelmixer/README.md

 PixelMixer is a visual engine that generates, blends, and maps pixel shaders into 3D space.

-Capable of capturing color (or pure data) values of OpenGL 3D points and mapped textures at fast framerates, and includes tools for optimizing color for use on LED and lighting displays.
+Easily broadcast color (or pure data) values of OpenGL 3D points and mapped textures at fast framerates.
+Tools are included that optimize color and animations for display on LED and lighting fixtures.

 A simple internal plug-in system allows you to add new '[broadcast techs](https://github.com/audiopixel/pixelmixer/tree/master/examples/import/techs)' which can be used for communication to physical lighting equipment using protocols such as UDP, REST, DMX, & Video.

 The API runs in any browser using HTML5 (WebGL) and [Three.js](http://threejs.org).
-It is [easy](https://github.com/audiopixel/pixelmixer/blob/master/examples/basic_example.html) to add to any web application.
+It is [easy](https://github.com/audiopixel/pixelmixer#steps-to-using-api) to add to any web application.
 The generated shaders can also be used in any OpenGL ES 2.0 environment (C / Java / IPhone / Android).

 ---